South Coast stalwart set to run tenth Comrades for CHOC

 tenth Comrades medal.

-Income from her fun runs, like her recent successful run on Easter Monday, and raffles have started to add up and local
+Income from her fun runs and raffles have started to add up and local

 sponsors have helped make her dream a reachable reality.